chhuang-one/sqxclib/doc/SqEntry.md

 # SqEntry

 SqEntry define field of structure type.
 It must use [SqType](SqType.md) to define data type of field.
+[Sqxc](Sqxc.md) use SqEntry and its derived structures (such as SqColumn and SqOption) to convert data between C and SQL (or JSON...etc).

 	SqEntry
+	│
+	├─── SqOption    (define in sqxcsupport library)
 	│
 	└─── SqReentry
 	     │